Skip to content

 • Hook transparency — display hook script contents during install so developers can review what will execute.

 APM computes a SHA-256 hash of each downloaded package’s file tree and stores it in apm.lock.yaml as content_hash.
-On subsequent installs, cached packages are verified against the lockfile hash.
-A mismatch triggers a warning and re-download.
+On subsequent installs, cached packages under apm_modules/ are verified against the lockfile hash.
+When the on-disk tree no longer matches, APM logs a warning and re-downloads.
+If freshly downloaded content still does not match the lockfile record, the install aborts (possible supply-chain tampering).
+Use apm install --update to accept new upstream content and refresh the lockfile.

 apm.lock.yaml